goharShoukat/Waves-and-Sea-State-Modelling/README.md

 The following conditions must be fulfilled to ensure accuracy of results:
 - Unidirectional waves (Multi-Directional waves will be catered for in the upcoming patches)
+- 2D wave field
 - Deep Water Wave Conditions
 - Small Body Assumption to ensure Morison's Equations hold true.
+- Velocity, Pressure and Elevation functions within the Wave_Field Class use spatial grid, at a particular time value.
+The spatial grid needs to be created by using the meshgrid command by meshing the x and z arrays.

 The second version of this library has following limitations:
 - Doesn't allow broadcasting for the k, x, time and omega variables.
 - Seed value for the kfromw function is set at 0.
+- The Wave_Field Class Functions, particularly, velocity and pressure, calculate these properties at a particular time.
+To obtain time marching solutions, loop needs to be used along with these functions.
 These limitations are imposed to keep the first release simple.
 A patch will be released in the next couple of months to fix this.